DirkNachbar/Docker/README.md

          # Finally the fads_config.py will exit the AdminServer and therefor your Docker container frfmw
          # Restart your Docker container frfmw
          docker start frfmw

+   - After the AdminServer is started up you can access the FADS UI via http://localhost:7001/fadsui

 ## License